 Practical Experience

-Fresh sterile processing technicians need to work on building practical proficiency as quickly as possible to become certified and stand out among the competition.
+Fresh sterile processing technicians need to build practical proficiency as quickly as possible to become certified and stand out from the competition.

-Those who participated in an apprenticeship program will already have some time spent in a working environment.
-In contrast, graduates of academic and online programs may have to participate in an internship to achieve this objective.
+Those who participated in an apprenticeship program will already have some experience in a work environment.
+In contrast, graduates of academic and online programs may need to complete an internship to achieve this objective.

 Explore trades with similar paths: